-After Brexit, the UK capital markets will no longer qualify as "regulated markets" for the purposes of EU legislation, and therefore UK issuers will need to negotiate two separate (albeit very similar) regimes in order to access EEA capital markets.
-Although the public M&A regime is currently derived from the EU Takeovers Directive, Brexit will not have major consequences other than the removal of rarely used "shared jurisdiction" provisions.
+Post Brexit, the UK capital markets do not qualify as "regulated markets" for the purposes of EU legislation, and therefore UK issuers now need to negotiate two separate (albeit very similar) regimes in order to access EEA capital markets.

 Capital markets regulation

-The relevant EU regulations, including the Market Abuse Regulation and the Prospectus Regulation will become part of English law by virtue of the European Union (Withdrawal) Act 2018, and these will be amended by statutory instrument so that, at the end of the transition period at 11pm on 31 December 2020, UK versions of these regulations and various subordinate legislation will come into force.
+The current UK capital markets regime (in particular the Prospectus Regulation Rules, the Disclosure Guidance and Transparency Rules and the market abuse regime) is largely derived from EU Directives and Regulations.
+The relevant EU regulations, including the Market Abuse Regulation and the Prospectus Regulation have become part of English law by virtue of the European Union (Withdrawal) Act 2018, and UK versions of these regulations and various subordinate legislation are currently in force.

 The FCA has updated its handbook to update terminology such as references to "regulated markets" and other concepts which no longer apply.
-It has also, in general, amended the rules so that EEA issuers are not given differential treatment over other third country issuers.
+It has also amended the rules so that, in general, EEA issuers are not given differential treatment over other third country issuers.
 References to EU law and EU institutions have been replaced with UK equivalents.
-The FCA is taking the approach that ESMA guidance will, however, still apply to the extent relevant.
+The FCA has incorporated some of the ESMA guidance into its own guidance.

-Due to the separation of the EU and UK capital markets regimes, offers of securities will no longer be able to be made by UK issuers in the EEA, or vice versa, by way of a passported prospectus.
-Although prospectuses already passported into the UK will continue to be valid for the remainder of their period of validity, the same does not apply for prospectuses passported into the EEA prior to January.
+Due to the separation of the EU and UK capital markets regimes, offers of securities can no longer be made by UK issuers in the EEA, or vice versa, by way of a passported prospectus.

-As UK markets will lose their status as “regulated markets” under EU law, companies listed on both EEA and UK markets will no longer be able to appoint a single regulator under the current "home state" system.
+As UK markets have lost their status as “regulated markets” under EU law, companies listed on both EEA and UK markets can no longer appoint a single regulator under the current "home state" system.
 Instead they will be regulated separately by their EEA regulator and the FCA.

-As a result, EEA entities listed in the UK will now be required to make certain filings with the FCA where previously they were required to file only in their EEA home state.
-For example, EEA issuers listed in the UK will be required to comply with DTR 5 (major shareholding notifications) and their major shareholders and management will need to report dealings to the FCA.
-Various information required to be provided to the competent authority under the Market Abuse Regulation ("MAR") such as notifications of directors' dealings, the provisions of insider lists and notifications of delayed disclosure, will now need to be made to two regulators.
+As a result, EEA entities listed in the UK are now required to make certain filings with the FCA where previously they were required to file only in their EEA home state.
+For example, EEA issuers listed in the UK are required to comply with DTR 5 (major shareholding notifications) and their major shareholders and management need to report dealings to the FCA.
+Various information required to be provided to the competent authority under the Market Abuse Regulation ("MAR") such as notifications of directors' dealings, the provisions of insider lists and notifications of delayed disclosure, now needs to be made to two regulators.

-The Takeover Code will not be significantly affected, although again some terminology will change.
+The Takeover Code has not been significantly affected, although again some terminology has changed.

-However, there will be changes to its scope as regards EEA issuers and markets.
-The provisions by which the Takeover Panel could previously share jurisdiction with another EEA regulator will be removed.
-From the end of the transition period:
+However, there have been changes to its scope as regards EEA issuers and markets.
+The provisions by which the Takeover Panel could previously share jurisdiction with another EEA regulator have been removed and:

-- an offer for a company incorporated in an EEA state but traded on a UK market will no longer be subject to the Code;
+- an offer for a company incorporated in an EEA state but traded on a UK market is no longer be subject to the Code;

-- an offer for a UK company traded on an EEA market (and not a UK market) will not be subject to the Code unless the target has its central management and control in the UK; and
+- an offer for a UK company traded on an EEA market (and not a UK market) is not subject to the Code unless the target has its central management and control in the UK; and

-- the Code will apply to an offer UK company listed on a regulated market in a remaining EEA Member State if the residency test is satisfied.
+- the Code applies to an offer for a UK company listed on a regulated market in an EEA Member State if the residency test is satisfied.

-Obtaining merger clearance for certain transactions is likely to become more onerous post-Brexit (see Brexit: Competition Law).
+Obtaining merger clearance for certain transactions has become more onerous post-Brexit (see Brexit: Competition Law).